Solace (Xavier Rudd album)

 Solace is the second album from Australian roots musician Xavier Rudd, released in Australia on 28 March 2004 and which debuted in the top twenty of the ARIA album chart on 5 April 2004.
 It is his first record distributed by a major label with distribution by Universal Music Australia.
 Solaces success earned Rudd two ARIA Music Awards nominations for Best Breakthrough Artist (album) and Best Blues and Roots Album at the 2005 ceremony, but lost to Jet's Get Born and John Butler Trio's Sunrise Over Sea, respectively.

-Conception and production

-The album was recorded entirely on his own featuring his guitar, several didgeridoos, a wooden box, an array of slide and acoustic guitars and percussion instruments.
-It was recorded in Vancouver.
-His personal friend and producer, Todd Simko, helped him through the recording.